Train

 • EIM strongly underlines that it is absolutely essential to maintain the suggested two-layer governance structure as suggested by the EC, i.e. the ENIM and the NC so that the objectives of the EC proposal can be achieved.

-EIM actions in 2023
+EIM actions in 2024

-• EIM also held regular exchanges with the Rapporteur and the shadow-rapporteurs of the EP as well as other relevant stakeholders.
+• EIM also held regular exchanges with the Rapporteur and the shadow-rapporteurs of the EP as well as with other relevant stakeholders.

-Outlook 2024
+Outlook 2025

 Different charts on the legislative background (e.g. blocks, timeline, process, …)